Axway/open-banking-docs/content/en/docs/Validation/brazil/openid-certification.md

 * <https://openid.net/certification/instructions/>

-We have two different set of tests:
+We have three different set of tests:

 * *DCR tests*: dynamic client registration
 * *FAPI Advanced test*: Financial-grade API
+* *FAPI-CIBA-ID1*: Authorization server test

 This section describes the setup tests that are necessary to configure the environment to run the security tests.